dynatrace-oss/unguard/README.md

     Patch the default service account (and the one used by the Jaeger operator) to use these pull secrets.

-    On Linux, use the following
+    🐧 On Linux, use the following

-    ```
+    ```sh
     kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "vogelgrippe-docker-hub-secrets"}]}'
     kubectl patch serviceaccount jaeger-operator -p '{"imagePullSecrets": [{"name": "vogelgrippe-docker-hub-secrets"}]}'
     ```

-    On Windows, use the following
+    💻 On Windows, use the following

-    ```
+    ```sh
     kubectl patch serviceaccount default -p '{\"imagePullSecrets\": [{\"name\": \"vogelgrippe-docker-hub-secrets\"}]}'
     kubectl patch serviceaccount jaeger-operator -p '{\"imagePullSecrets\": [{\"name\": \"vogelgrippe-docker-hub-secrets\"}]}'
     ```

     > Note: This needs to be done every time you re-create the cluster.
-    > You might need to repeat those steps once you deploy additional charts,
-    > e.g. for `jaeger`, `jaeger-operator`, `mariadb-release` at the moment.
+You might need to repeat those steps once you deploy additional charts, e.g. for `jaeger`, `jaeger-operator`, `mariadb-release` at the moment.

 5.  **Build and run the Vogelgrippe application with [Skaffold](https://skaffold.dev/)**

     We grab the docker daemon from the cluster first, so that we push the built images already into the cluster.

-    On Linux with minikube, use the following
+    🐧 On Linux with minikube, use the following

-    ```
+    ```sh
     eval $(minikube -p vogelgrippe docker-env)
     skaffold run --detect-minikube
     ```

-    On Windows with minikube, use the following with PowerShell
+    🍎 On macOS with minikube, use the following

+    ```sh
+    source <(minikube docker-env -p vogelgrippe)
+    skaffold run --detect-minikube
     ```

+    💻 On Windows with minikube, use the following with PowerShell

+    ```sh
     & minikube -p vogelgrippe docker-env | Invoke-Expression
     skaffold run --detect-minikube
     ```